-- Your plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Your plan cannot cover a drug purchased outside the United States and its territories. - Your plan usually cannot cover off-label use.
+- Your plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Your plan cannot cover a drug purchased outside the United States or its territories.

+- Your plan usually cannot cover off-label use.
 "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Medicare sometimes allows us to cover "off-label uses" of a prescription drug.
-Coverage is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
-If the use is not supported by any of these references or noted authority, then your plan cannot cover its "off-label use." - Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.
+Coverage is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System. - Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.

-Also, by law, these categories of drugs are not covered by Medicare drug plans unless your plan covers them as "Extra Covered Drugs."
-Please see the "Extra Covered Drugs" section of the benefits chart located at the front of this booklet to find out which of the drugs listed below are covered under your group-sponsored plan.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans unless your plan covers them as "Extra Covered Drugs."
+Please see the "Extra Covered Drugs" section of the benefits chart located at the front of this document to find out which of the drugs listed below are covered under your group-sponsored plan.

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction - Drugs when used for treatment of anorexia, weight loss, or weight gain, unless used to treat HIV or cancer wasting - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for treatment of anorexia, weight loss, or weight gain, unless used to treat HIV or cancer wasting - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale